Episode: Goodbye to Bloo

 Remove the cookie sheets from the oven and allow the cookies to cool slightly before moving them to a wire rack to cool completely.
 Now you can eat!

-Variations: I know that agave nectar as a sugar substitute is debatable, but I didn’t want to rely on a granulated sugar substitute.
-(Although those are the truest sugar-free things I know of.)
-You can use honey or maple syrup instead.
-If dry ingredients are more your style, replace the agave with 2/3 cup granulated artificial sweetener and reduce the amount of flour by 2 tablespoons.
+Variations: If granulated artificial sweeteners are more your style, replace the imitation honey with 2/3 cup of your preferred sweetener and reduce the amount of flour by 2 tablespoons.
 You can help the cookies brown by spraying them with cooking spray, but they won’t get that dark.

 Madame Foster typically only bakes her cookies once a year to keep them special, but there’s no way I could handle that.
 I’d turn into a raging cookie addict like Frankie did before or I’d at least down an entire plate in one go like Bloo.
 (Although he ate the cookies just to speed Mac along.)
 But now that I’ve started to work on cracking the sugar substitute code, I won’t feel as bad if I make these cookies a little more often than Madame Foster.
 (I’ve still got a long way to go because they’re not healthy.)
 I’ll try not to get too out of control and slip into a cookie coma.
 I just need to take my time and chew slowly enough to savor each and every bite.